dagster-io/dagster/examples/deploy_ecs/README.md

 # Deploying to AWS ECS Using Docker Compose

-This directory contains annotated files for deploying Dagster to AWS ECS using Docker Compose.
+This directory contains annotated files for deploying Dagster with an EcsRunLauncher to AWS ECS using Docker Compose.
 You can use these as a reference for configuring your own Dagster ECS deployment.

 ## Prerequisites